Sud-ana/tcl_scripting/README.md

 * Creating a command and passing the .csv from UNIX shell to TCL script
     * Convert all the inputs to format[1] & SDC format which will be passed to Yosys synthesis tool
     * Convert format[1] & SDC to format[2] and pass to timing tool "Opentimer"
-      * We will then generate a report which will be used for benchmarking .
+      * We will then generate a report which will be used for benchmarking.
 # Yosys and Opentimer EDA tools:
- We start the task by building a memory of word size 1 and address size 1 to represent a 2 bit memory's behavioural description in the RTL.
+ We start the task by building a memory of word size 1 and address size 1 to represent a 2-bit memory's behavioral description in the RTL.
  ## Synthesis of GLS from RTL
  To this end we define a RTL as below:
  ![memory_module](/assets/Synthesis/memory_module.jpg)

  The yosys environment is invoked and we run a bunch of yosys synthesis configurations as below

   ![memory_module](/assets/Synthesis/memory_synthesis.jpg)
   ![memory_module](/assets/Synthesis/run_synthesis.jpg)
   This brings up the synthesized GLS with functional gates when I type *show* in the yosys prompt.